Tarascon and abbey Montmajour

 Location: It could be mills of Daudet area (a few miles away).
 A beautiful nature reserve with many pine trees, ancient mills and rocky grounds.

-In the back at the horizon a kind of church tower.. a village or part of St. Maur?
+In the back at the horizon a kind of church tower or a house...a village or part of St. Maur?
 Somehow I think the parking place of Daudet.

 Livingroom St. Maure